I once heard someone say “A bad day with coffee is better than a good day without it.”

 Lydia’s On Ludlow

-If you’re looking for a cozy coffee shop that has an impressive selection of coffees, teas, and light brunch options, look no further than Lydia’s.
-Located in the heart of the Clifton Gaslight District, Lydia’s is a great place to grab some coffee in the morning and also a great place to catch some live local music in the evenings.
+If you’re looking for a cozy coffee shop that has an impressive selection of coffees, teas, and light brunch options, look no further than The Upside Brew.
+Located in the heart of the Clifton Gaslight District, The Upside Brew is a great place to grab some coffee in the morning and also a great place to catch some live local music in the evenings.

 Address: 329 Ludlow Ave, Cincinnati, OH 45220